anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     }]
 }
 ~~~~
-{: #stat_req_res title='Representation of pledge bootstrapping-status response' artwork-align="left"}
+{: #stat_res title='Example of pledge status response' artwork-align="left"}

-Different cases may occur, which can be reflected in the enum (TODO: check CDDL):

-* (0): pledge has not been bootstrapped: "factory-default", the pledge signs the response message using its IDevID(Pledge).
-* (1): pledge has processed the voucher exchange successfully: "vouchered", the pledge signs the response message using its IDevID(Pledge).
-* (2): pledge has processed the enrollment exchange successfully: "enrolled", the pledge signs the response message using its LDevID(Pledge).

-TODO: check handling of potentials errors of previous "voucher status" and "enroll status" objects/information.
-This could be handled by sending the previous "voucher status" or "enroll status" objects again, or embedding into the new "bootstrapping-status" object?

-In case (0) the pledge does not possess the domain certificate resp. the domain trust-anchor.
+In case "factory-default" the pledge does not possess the domain certificate resp. the domain trust-anchor.
 It will not be able to verify the signature of the registrar-agent in the bootstrapping-status request.
-In cases (1) and (2) the pledge already possesses the domain certificate (has domain trust-anchore) and can therefore validate the signature of the registrar-agent.
+In cases "vouchered" and "enrolled" the pledge already possesses the domain certificate (has domain trust-anchore) and can therefore validate the signature of the registrar-agent.
 If validation of the JWS signature fails, the pledge SHOULD respond with the HTTP 403 error code.
 The HTTP 406 error code SHOULD be used, if the response is in an unknown format.